-I have my accounting degree, I am an entrepreneur, and I worked on a college campus with Student Mobilization for the past 12 years.
+I have my accounting degree, I am an entrepreneur, and until last year, I worked on a college campus with Student Mobilization for the past 12 years.
 I have been married to Amanda for 9 years and we have a 4 year old daughter and a 2 year old son.

 I love starting things and I love seeing people thrive in life and reach their potential.

-On May 23, 2003 after finishing up my freshman year at the University of Arkansas my dad tragically and unexpectedly died while we were on a vacation to Hawaii.
-This event would change my life forever.
+On May 23, 2003 after finishing up my freshman year at the University of Arkansas my dad tragically and unexpectedly drowned while we were on a vacation to Hawaii.
+This event, and the letter that my Dad finished several weeks before the trip would change my life forever.
 My dad’s death gave me a new perspective on life.
 I knew I wanted to live for God and his purposes.